 Garnish is another thing I’ve learned that really makes a difference in recipes.
 Even some chopped parsley or scallions can really make the flavor pop in your food, so try and get the garnish on there!

-Grab a few beers and get this pot of soup on the dinner table.
+Grab a few beers and get a pot of this soup on the dinner table.
 We can keep on celebrating all weekend long!

 Shop This Recipe!